What is the Imagely Fund?

 - The degree to which the applicant's non-photographic background and training has prepared him/her to undertake the project.

 - The environmental or humanitarian significance of the project and its potential positive contributions.

 - The feasibility and viability of the completion of the proposed project within the projected time frame and with the grant funding.

 - The quality of the overall application packet.

 Notification of Award

-Winners of the grant will be notified after the judging, which should be completed in the summer of 2019 (exact timing of judging is dependent on judges' schedules).
+Winners of the grant will be notified after the judging, which should be completed by late Fall 2019 (exact timing of judging is dependent on judges' schedules).
 The grant winners may share the news with others involved with the project, but we ask to keep news of the award confidential until the public announcement.

 Disbursement of Funds, Photo Essay and Deadline for Completion of Project

 Imagely Fund Grants are in the amount of $5,000.
 The funds are intended to help cover the costs of travel, lodging, and related expenses for roughly one-month of full time photography.
 The funds do not need to be spent on travel and lodging, and we certainly fund portions of on-going projects.
 The most important thing is that we need for you to outline how you intend to spend the funding.
 In general, we are interested in supporting the expenses related to the completion of the project -- rather than the purchase of a large item of photographic gear.

 The funds will be disbursed in two portions.
 Imagely Fellows will receive $4000 up-front prior to the project.
 The remaining $1000 will be disbursed to the Grantee (winner) upon completion of the project and upon receipt of a photo essay/blog post (for the Imagely website) from the project.